 Before you perform a full population on a large multi-CPU computer, we recommend that you temporarily limit the size of the buffer pool by setting the max server memory value to leave enough memory for the fdhost.exe process and operating system use.
 For more information, see "Estimating the Memory Requirements of the Filter Daemon Host Process (fdhost.exe)," later in this topic.

-To diagnose performance problems, look at the full-text crawl logs.
-For information about crawl logs, see Populate Full-Text Indexes.
+To help diagnose performance problems, look at the full-text crawl logs.

-If amount of physical memory that is available during a full population is zero, the SQL Server buffer pool might be consuming most of the physical memory on the system.
+Insufficient memory.
+If the amount of physical memory that is available during a full population is zero, the SQL Server buffer pool might be consuming most of the physical memory on the system.